plan-be/iode/CONTRIBUTE.md

 To work on (an) issue(s), create a new local branch from the remote origin/master branch.
 The name of the branch must follow the template: \<your initials\>\_\<keyword\>\_\<rest\> where `keyword` is:
-- `cli` when working on the IODE CLI
 - `gui` when working on the graphical user interface
 - `python` when working on the Python binding for IODE
 - `doc` when working on the user of dev documentation